mattrltrent/trent/README.md

   }
   ```

-- `currStateMapper`: Maps over the current state and performs actions based on its type.
+- `stateMap`: Maps over the current state and performs actions based on its type.

   ```dart
   class CalculatorTrent extends Trent<CalculatorStates> {